kareman/SwiftShell/README.md

 This will read everything and wait for the stream to be closed if it isn't already.

-You can also read it asynchronously, as in read whatever is in there now and continue without waiting for it to be closed:
+You can also read it asynchronously, that is read whatever is in there now and continue without waiting for it to be closed:

 ```swift
 while let text = main.stdin.readSome() {